antomicblitz/deepvariant-GPU-GUI/README.md

 Tip: If you are running WSL2, make sure that you give enough RAM or the process might fail.
 By default, WSL2 only allocates 50% of the RAM.
 Follow this guide:https://fizzylogic.nl/2023/01/05/how-to-configure-memory-limits-in-wsl2#:~:text=Memory%20usage%20in%20WSL2&text=Memory%20is%20limited%20to%20half,and%20all%20CPU%2FGPU%20cores.

 ## Mac or Linux
 As long as the python environment to run the script is set up correctly and you have installed all the dependencies, it should work.
 Make sure docker is installed.
+Word of warning, it does not work with arm64 yet :/.

 # Running the GUI